nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 The `SplitLah` component is the application's main class.
 Its job is to initialize an instance of `Manager` when the application starts.
 After initialization, it proceeds to run a loop which prompts the user for an input.
 When it receives an input from the user, it invokes the `Parser` and retrieves a command corresponding to the input for SplitLah to run.
-Upon retrieving and running the `Exit` command, SplitLah exits from the loop and end the application.
+Upon retrieving and running the `Exit` command, the application ends the loop and terminates.

 ### Manager Component